Stud Fee Calculator

 Cash fee vs. pick of litter

-The two most common stud fee structures are a flat cash payment or a pick-of-litter puppy.
-Cash is simpler — the stud owner gets paid regardless of litter size or puppy quality.
-Pick of litter can be more valuable if the litter produces exceptional puppies, but it comes with risk: small litters, all one sex when you wanted the other, or no puppies that meet your criteria.
-Some breeders offer a choice of cash or pick.
+The two most common stud fee structures are a flat cash payment or a pick-of-litter puppy — and both are explicitly recognised by the AKC, which leaves compensation entirely to the stud owner: a cash fee, “pick of the litter,” one or more puppies, or any similar arrangement.
+Cash is simpler: the stud owner gets paid regardless of litter size or puppy quality.
+Pick of litter can be worth more if the litter produces exceptional puppies, but it carries real risk — small litters, all one sex when you wanted the other, or no puppy that meets your criteria.

 What a stud contract should include